Priyankasaggu11929/Build-Scripts/README.md

 ./setup-wget.sh
 ```

 The CA certificates are written to `$HOME/.cacerts`.
-The CAs are public/commercial issuers, and there are about six of them.
+The CAs are public/commercial issuers, and there are about eight of them.
 They are used to connect to sites like `gnu.org` and `github.com`.
 The script that call Wget usually use a `--ca-certificate=<exact-ca-for-site>` option.
-Sometimes the CA Zoo is used when a lot of redirects are used.
+Sometimes the CA Zoo is used when a lot of redirects happen.

 The bootstrapped Wget is located in `$HOME/bootstrap`.
 The bootstrapped version of Wget uses static linking to avoid Linux path problems.
-You can export the WGET variable to build the rest of the tools with `export WGET="$HOME/bootstrap/bin/wget"`.

 If you are working on an antique system, like Fedora 1, then your next step is build Bash.
 Fedora 1 provides Bash 2.05b and it can't handle the scripts.
 The pain point is `[[ "$0" = "${BASH_SOURCE[0]}" ]] && exit 1 || return 1`.
 The command to build and use Bash in the current session is: